Travel during the COVID-19 pandemic: Europe

-On 28 January 2021, the European Union has reinstated a travel ban from Japan due to an alarming rise in COVID-19 cases.
-Hence, Japan is no longer a part of the EU's safe countries list.
-The following countries are listed as safe countries amidst the pandemic – Australia, Rwanda, Singapore, South Korea, New Zealand and Thailand.
-The European Council has suggested member states to gradually remove restrictions for China, subject to confirmation of reciprocity.
+On 28 January 2021, the European Union reinstated a travel ban from Japan due to an alarming rise in COVID-19 cases, removing Japan from the EU's safe countries list.
+The following countries were listed as safe countries amidst the pandemic – Australia, Rwanda, Singapore, South Korea, New Zealand and Thailand.
+The European Council suggested member states to gradually remove restrictions for China, subject to confirmation of reciprocity.